 June 16, 1961 - Following a meeting between President John F. Kennedy and South Vietnam envoy Nguyen Dinh Thuan, an agreement was reached for direct training and combat supervision of Vietnamese troops by U.S. instructors.

 June 16, 1963 - Cosmonaut Valentina Tereshkova became the first woman in space.

-June 16, 1965 - Secretary of Defense Robert McNamara announced that 21,000 more U.S. troops were to be sent to Vietnam.
-He also claimed that it was now known that North Vietnamese regular troops had begun to infiltrate South Vietnam.
-The new U.S. troops were to join the U.S. Marines and paratroopers from the 173rd Airborne Brigade that had arrived earlier to secure U.S. airbases and facilities.
+June 16, 1965 - Secretary of Defense Robert McNamara announced that 21,000 more U.S. troops were to be sent to Vietnam and were to join the U.S. Marines and paratroopers from the 173rd Airborne Brigade that had arrived earlier to secure U.S. airbases and facilities.

 June 16, 1966 – The Evergreen Courant reported that the Lyeffion Quarterback Club was sponsoring Little League Baseball as a summer recreation program for boys in the elementary school at Lyeffion.
 There were four teams with approximately 50 boys participating.
 Officers of the Lyeffion Little League were President, Bernard Powell; Vice President, Harold Ryals; Secretary, Jane Brooks; Chief Umpire, R.J.
 Davis.
 The teams with managers and assistant managers were: Braves, Harold Ryals and Woodrow Pate; Giants, Herbert Oakley and James Cowart; Dodgers, Joe Varner and Alvin Quinley; Cardinals, Jack Daniels and Eugene Davis.
 Each team was to play twice a week on Tuesday and Thursday nights.